 Choice, on the other hand, is full of life.
 Choosing comes with a wonderful feeling of freedom, and the words I want to! are energizing.
 Choice can propel us, enliven our lives and even stir those around us.

+But what about religious directives?
 Even moral and religious commands can be empowering choices rather than shoulds.